The Spy Who Came In From the Cold Tickets

 This stylish, atmospheric adaptation of John le Carré’s Cold War novel transfers to London following a sell-out Chichester run.

-Book The Spy Who Came In From The Cold Tickets
+The Spy Who Came In From The Cold in London

-Brand new play adaptation The Spy Who Came In From the Cold comes to the Soho Theatre this autumn.
+Brand new play adaptation The Spy Who Came In From the Cold comes to Soho Place close to Soho Square and Oxford Street this autumn.
 This production marked the first time renowned novelist John le Carré’s work has been adapted for stage when it premiered at the Chichester Festival theatre in 2024, and now the “tense, gripping” (The Financial Times) adaptation transfers to London.
 This atmospheric Cold War thriller delighted audiences during its sell-out run in Chichester, so don’t be left out in the cold - book your tickets today.

 What is the play The Spy Who Came In From the Cold about?